southpolesteve/baseapp/README.markdown

 - Devise
 - Twitter Bootstrap

-## Other customizations:
+### Other customizations
-- Action mailer
+- Action Mailer
   - Does not send mail in development
   - Raises delivery errors in development
+- Server Output
+  - Turn of asset expansion in development